 Badges are typically valid for up to 3 years, however, conditions can vary.

 If you are eligible for a Blue Badge, only you can use it.
-This means if someone else is picking you up or dropping you off, they can use it.
+This means they can use it if someone else is picking you up or dropping you off.

 Who can apply for a Blue Badge?

-Blue Badges are intended for individuals with mobility impairments or other disabilities that significantly affect their ability to walk.
+Blue Badges are intended for individuals with mobility impairments or other disabilities significantly affecting their walking ability.

-• You often become extremely anxious or fearful of public or open spaces
+- You often become highly anxious or fearful of public or open spaces

 Applying for a Blue Badge